 - Category 3 (university professor, research director), up to €60,000.

-The co-funding grant will be paid to the host establishment on receipt of a copy of the reserarcher's contract and written confirmation of commencement of work from the successful PAUSE program candidate.
+The co-funding grant will be paid to the host establishment on receipt of a copy of the reserarcher's contract and written confirmation of commencement of work.

 Duration of financial support

 Financial support received for a scientist covers a maximum period of one year.
-In exceptional circumstances it can be renewed once, subject to a decision by the program bodies after a new selection process, for which the institution must apply.
+In exceptional circumstances it can be renewed once, subject to a decision by the program bodies after a new seleciton process, for which the institution must apply.

 The Program Management Office of the PAUSE program will request a summary report of the researcher’s feedback and an evaluation of their reception within the host institution after three months, and again at the end of the project set out by the institution in the application.

 Preparation of applications

 Applications are prepared by the host public higher education or public research institution.

 Applications must include:

 - A completed, dated form signed by the director of the host institution (the form must be submitted as both a Word document and a PDF version);

 - A number of supporting documents:

 - Letter of engagement dated and signed by the director of the establishment undertaking to recruit a foreign at risk scientist for a specified term and to partly fund their stay.

 - Official approval from the defence and security officer of the institution

 - Provisional budget (see template attached)

 - Bank details of the establishment sponsoring the applicant

 - Copy of the first two pages of the passport or identity document of the applicant being sponsored by the institution

 - Evidence of the beneficiary’s urgent circumstances